tn64/Happy_Places/README.md

 **"Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted."**

 Finally, there's this:
-"**README.md must include: ✓ Description of the communicationprotocols**
+"**README.md must include: ✓ Description of the communicationprotocols"**

 ## Communication Protocols